 If the Amended Plan is approved by our stockholders, it will become immediately effective as of September 24, 2020 (the "Restatement Date").
 Upon approval of the Amended Plan, we estimate that we will have approximately 2,046,141 shares available for future issuance under the Amended Plan, comprised of the shares available for issuance under the existing 2014 Plan (without giving effect to any of the changes described in this proposal) plus the 700,000 shares which will become authorized for issuance upon such approval.
 Including past grants under the existing 2014 Plan, the maximum aggregate number of shares of our common stock reserved for the grant of awards under the Amended Plan would be approximately 4,679,200 upon approval of the proposed amendment, subject to adjustment as provided in the Amended Plan.
 In addition, shares subject to Awards outstanding as of the Restatement Date that expire or are terminated, surrendered, canceled or forfeited may, in accordance with the terms of the Amended Plan, also be available for the future grant of Awards.
-We expect that if the Amended Plan is approved by our stockholders, the total number of shares available for issuance under the Amended Plan will be sufficient to allow us to make equity Awards in the amounts we believe are necessary to attract and retain exceptional talent and key personnel through 2023.
+We expect that if the Amended Plan will be sufficient to allow us to make equity Awards in the amounts we believe are necessary to attract and retain exceptional talent and key personnel through 2023.